The Ian Potter Foundation Children's Garden

 Phone: 03 9252 2300 | Fax: 03 9252 2442

-A natural pond teeming with life and a place where children can experience insects and plants.
-Children can use tools such as nets, aquaspheres, microscopes and a library to take their learning further.
+The Wetland Area is a natural pond teeming with life and a place where children can experience insects and plants.
+Children can use tools such as nets, aqua spheres, microscopes and a library to take their learning further.

-A magical place where the entire space is defined by bamboo.
+The Bamboo Forest is a magical place defined by bamboo.
 When in the bamboo forest the qualities of light, sound and texture all change.

-Stepping stones lead visitors from the Meeting Place into the Gorge where children will be surrounded by large basalt shards and twisted Snow Gums.
+The Gorge has stepping stones leading visitors from the Meeting Place into the Gorge where children will be surrounded by large basalt shards and twisted Snow Gums.
 Mist periodically fills the space creating an atmosphere of mystery.

 A new feature of The Ian Potter Foundation Children's Garden is the Tree Tower.
 Climb it and see the Garden from up high!